Erez Tacher, CEO @ AgileSparks

 Malam’s Systems Division is one of the largest development centers in Israel that employs over 500 development, testing, systems analysts, product managers, and project managers.
 It focuses on developing, digital transformation, and integrating enterprise information systems and IoT solutions for organizations based on various technologies.
 The division’s customers include companies and organizations from all sectors: financial, public, security, services, and industry.
 Unlike most product companies, the main activity of the division is the development of dedicated software that is completely tailored to a specific customer, usually based on a response to a tender based on a fixed definition of time and budget.
 Each client requests unique adjustments in how the project is managed and technology and architecture while dealing with budget constraints, lean management, and meeting profitability targets.
 These are just some of the reasons for the uniqueness of Malam Systems’s agile transformation.
 The lecture will focus on the challenges of organizational and cultural change, the extensive deployment of 30 development teams simultaneously, and the success stories of the Agile journey in the Malam Systems Division.

-Chat by the beach: How Agile helps succesful startups grow ?
+Panel discussion: How Agile helps succesful startups grow ?

 Gil Pekelman, CEO @ Atera